Pridexs/pridexs.github.io/_posts/2022-12-22-stable-diffusion-p1.md

     </div>
 </div>

 And finally, I tried the img2img option.
 I really like Disco Elysium, and the artstyle in the game is absolutely incredible, so I used the photo of Kim Kitsuragi as this experiment.
-Again, I didn't generated a lot of iterations to get the best one, but in my initial tries I got the two below which were okay-ish.
-I also messed up the output resolution so they got a little bit squashed.
-I definetely will go back and try to generate more examples with img2img.
+This ones were my favorites from the initial batch that I generated.

 <div>
     <div class="row mt-3">